 - Get detailed.
-When creating your profile, include all of the information that you include in your resume, and more.
+When creating your profile, include all of the information that you list on your resume, and more.
 One benefit of a LinkedIn profile is that it can be longer than your resume.
 If you left any information out of your resume (such as a previous job), you can put it in your profile.
 However, don’t get carried away.
-If your profile is pages and pages long, no one is going to read it.
+If your profile is several pages long, no one is going to read it.

-- Add a photo.
+- Add a professional photo.
 Unlike a resume, which often does not include a photo, LinkedIn users expect you to include a photo.
 Include a professional headshot.
 You can also change the background image to make it appropriate to your interests.
 Don't include a photo that's too casual.
 LinkedIn is all about professional networking, not socializing with your friends and family.

-- Include a headline.
+- Include a catchy and concise headline.
 Even if you don’t have a resume headline, include a headline on your LinkedIn profile.
 You want to make it concise and catchy.
-For example, instead of “Teacher With 10 Years of Experience,” try “High-Tech, Award-Winning Physics Teacher.”
+For example, instead of “Teacher with 10 Years of Experience,” try “High-Tech, Award-Winning Physics Teacher.”
 If you don’t currently have a job, here are tips on how to write a headline when you are unemployed.

-- Write a summary.
+- Write an engaging summary.
 The summary section on LinkedIn is a great place to highlight, in a few sentences or bullet points, what makes you stand out as an employee or job candidate.
 This should read like a summary statement on a resume.

 - Use appropriate language.
 A resume is usually quite formal.
-You can be a bit more casual in your profile.
-For example, many people write their profiles in first person (“I have ten years of experience in healthcare marketing”).
+You can be a bit more casual on your LinkedIn.
+For example, many people write their profiles in the first person (“I have ten years of experience in healthcare marketing”).
 It’s okay to be a bit more casual or personal in your LinkedIn profile – in fact, it can help engage a recruiter.

 - Include keywords and skills.
 Unlike a resume, you are not tailoring your LinkedIn profile to fit a specific job listing.
 However, you can still use keywords from your industry in your profile.
 This will make it easier for employers to find your profile when searching for potential job candidates.